stammen/winrtmidi/README.md

 This DLL is useful for the scenario where you have an existing Win32 MIDI application and want to use the new Windows::Devices::Midi API.
 If you are not able to update your application to a
 Windows 10 UWP app, you can use the WinRTMidi DLL to access the Windows::Devices::Midi API when your application  is running on a device with Windows 10.
 You can use the WinRTMidi DLL with applications build with Visual Studio 2010-2015.
-There is no need to rebuilt your application with Visual Studio 2015 to access the Windows::Devices::Midi API using the WinRTMidi DLL.
+There is no need to rebuild your application with Visual Studio 2015 to access the Windows::Devices::Midi API using the WinRTMidi DLL.

 The recommended steps to use this DLL are as follows: